A topic from the subject of Analytical Chemistry in Chemistry.

 Conclusion

-Analytical chemistry is a powerful tool that can be used to gain valuable information about the chemical composition of matter.
-It has a wide range of applications in both scientific research and industry.
+Analytical chemistry is a powerful tool providing valuable information about the chemical composition of matter.
+It has wide-ranging applications in scientific research and industry.

 Fundamentals of Analytical Chemistry